Remove steps and increase efficiency of an existing job role. App examples:

 Draw any thought/idea/problem in the middle of your mind map.
 Next, dig into that thought/idea/problem and break it into other ideas, drawing them out in any direction.
 If anyone contributes a totally different idea, draw it on a new canvas, or in a separate area.
 Let the ideas flow. it doesn’t matter if the relationships aren’t correct.
 Your map should not be neat or pretty.
 It should look like all of the ideas have fallen out of your head onto paper.

 Use Post-it notes in a similar way to mind mapping.
 Find a space on a wall or large white board, write ideas on post-its, and stick them on.
 Stick similar ideas close to each other, and use the same color of Post-Its for similar ideas.
 You end up with idea clusters.
 Feel free to move ideas around, but avoid the temptation to arrange perfection.
 Take photos of your idea wall so you refer back to them.
 Number the Post-It to make it easier to refer to them.

 Have a seed of an idea, and want to expand it?
 Google makes a great discovery tool.
+And ChatGPT will talk to you about it even more.
 Don’t dig into details.
 Instead, discover related problems, ideas.
-Find discussion forums and blogs on your topic.
+Ask questions, find discussion forums and blog posts on your topic.
 Look for common themes, gripes, problems.
 Ask questions to kick off discussions that expose pain points.